 Why does the Gurobi interface behave in this manner?
 There are a few reasons.
 The first is that this approach makes it much easier to perform multiple modifications to a model, since the model remains unchanged between modifications.
 The second is that processing model modifications can be expensive, particularly in a Compute Server environment, where modifications require communication between machines.
 Thus, it is useful to have visibility into exactly when these modifications are applied.
 In general, if your program needs to make multiple modifications to the model, you should aim to make them in phases, where you make a set of modifications, then update, then make more modifications, then update again, etc. Updating after each individual modification can be extremely expensive.

 If you forget to call update, your program won't crash.
 Your query will simply return the value of the requested data from the point of the last update.
 If the object you tried to query didn't exist then, you'll get an INDEX_OUT_OF_RANGE error instead.

-The semantics of lazy updates have changed since earlier Gurobi versions.
-While the vast majority of programs are unaffected by this change, you can use the UpdateMode parameter to revert to the earlier behavior if you run into an issue.
+The semantics of lazy updates have changed in this release.
+While the vast majority of programs will continue to work unmodified, you can use the UpdateMode parameter to revert to the previous behavior if you run into an issue.